hardesh/old_website/_projects/Trotbot.md

 My Contributions:
 - Team Lead for the academic year: 2019-20
-- Obstacle detection using RP-Lidar
-- Also worked on initial stages of the path planner
+- Worked on initial stages of the path planner
 - Odometry using an optical mouse
 - Presently working on getting odometry from Intel Realsense D435i